 Should the target external proposal require either a letter of intent or internal competition prior to full proposal submission, the TIGER proposal narrative/timeline must include alternative funding targets if the team is not selected to move ahead.
 During finals week, proposing teams will also be required to make brief presentations (5 slides/8 minutes maximum) to convey the vision, goals and specific outcomes of the proposed effort to the evaluation panel.

 Use of Funds:

 The funds cannot be used to pay faculty salaries during the academic year or summer salaries.

-- Equipment or facility access to acquire key data;
+- Equipment or facility access to acquire key data

-- Travel to engage program managers;
+- Travel to engage program managers

-- Travel to meet with collaborators from other institutions to work on proposal planning;
+- Travel to meet with collaborators from other institutions to work on proposal planning

-- Hiring of proposal development staff or consultants.
+- Hiring of proposal development staff or consultants

 The TIGER grants are not intended to support graduate student stipends.
 However, in rare cases, graduate stipend support for specific project-related activities will be considered for funding only if there is a clear and detailed justification of how the student will fit into the multidisciplinary team, what the student will be expected to achieve in the limited time on the TIGER funds, how this work is absolutely necessary for the success of the eventual external submission, and why this work cannot be obtained with the student funded on some other mechanism.

-April 11 – Faculty notified of presentation schedule
+Dec 6 – faculty notified of schedule